How to Prevent Injuries While Exercising

 Stretching and Supplementation

 Don’t underestimate the importance of stretching and warming your muscles before starting your workout.
-Stretching is also crucial in the end of a workout session to keep your body warm and flexible.
+Stretching is also crucial at the end of a workout session to keep your body warm and flexible.

 Stretching is the best way to keep the muscles flexible, which is imperative to guarantee a full range of motion without injuries.
 If you don’t do the preliminary routine, your muscles will be tight and dense.
 As a result, you’ll increase the risk of strains and sprains.